 Promote sustainable and healthy grazing management on Missouri farms and ranches

 Add habitat and diversity for Missouri’s diverse population of wildlife

 Provide management improvements and activities on Missouri’s privately-held forestlands

-Applications submitted by the deadlines identified below will be evaluated to be considered for funding in fiscal year 2020.
-Applications received after that date will be accepted and evaluated for future rounds of funding.
+Applications submitted by November 19, 2021 will be evaluated to be considered for funding in fiscal year 2022.
+Applications received after November 19, 2021 will be accepted and evaluated for future rounds of funding.

 The EQIP Organic Initiative assists eligible applicants to install conservation practices on agricultural operations related to organic production such as certified organic producers, producers transitioning to organic production, and certification exempt producers according to the USDA-National Organic Program.

 The purpose of the High Tunnel Initiative is to assist producers to extend the growing season for high value crops in an environmentally safe manner.
 The practice has the potential to assist producers to address resource concerns by improving plant quality, improving soil quality, and reducing nutrient and pesticide transport.

 The EQIP On-Farm Energy Initiative assists producers by identifying ways to conserve energy on the farm through an Agricultural Energy Management Plan (AgEMP), also known as an on-farm energy audit; and by providing financial and technical assistance to help the producer implement recommendations and conservation practices identified in the audit plan.